PhoenixPan/FrontEndDevelopment/css-basic.md

 ## Padding
-1. Most elements do not havea default padding, so use a lot of "padding:0" will increase unnecessary burden for loading pages;
+1. Most elements do not havea default padding, so use a lot of unnecessary "padding:0" will increase burden for loading pages;
 ```
-padding:50px 25px 50px;       // top, left and right, bottom
+padding:50px 25px 50px; /*top, left and right, bottom*/
 ```